-Looking For a New GMC Canyon in your area?
+Looking for a Used Canyon in your area?

 Have you driven a 2012 GMC Canyon?

 The 2012 GMC Canyon offers the same thing to truck lovers that it has for most of the last decade: a reliable and affordable smaller pickup truck with a decent ride, good especially for doing errands around town and breaking into the world of trucks.
 In some ways though, the Canyon has been left behind while rivals such as the Toyota Tacoma and Nissan Frontier have evolved into more refined and updated rigs.

 The Canyon, like its sibling Chevrolet Colorado, never was about the frills in the first place and was much more the get-’er-done type, tailor-made for the folks with small business chores or with a lawn mower strapped down in the back or, better yet, packed with camping gear and headed for a weekend getaway.
 Fans of the Canyon appreciate its ability to get around in tight spots, too.

 The 2012 GMC Canyon continues to promote its variety.
 It comes with a couple of engine choices and with Regular, Extended and Crew cab versions and in rear-wheel drive (RWD) or four-wheel drive (4WD).
 The 4WD Crew cabs come with a 5-foot cargo box, while the others get a 6-foot bed.